ropensci/roweb3/content/blog/2024-07-03/index.md

 ---
+slug: editors2024
-title: 'Announcing New Software Peer Review Editors: Emily Riederer, Adam Sparks, and Jeff Hollister'
+title: 'Announcing New Software Peer Review Editors: Beatriz Milz and Margaret Siple'
-author: Stefanie Butland
+author: Mark Padgham
-date: '2021-10-12'
+date: '2024-07-03'
-slug: editors2021
 tags:
   - Software Peer Review
   - editors
   - rOpenSci team
 featured: false
-description: Introducing 3 new editors for rOpenSci software review
+description: Introducing two new editors for rOpenSci software review
-# twitterImg: blog/2019/06/04/post-template/name-of-image.png
 ---
 We are excited to welcome Beatriz Milz and Margaret Siple to our team of [Associate Editors](/software-review/#editors) for rOpenSci [Software Peer Review](/software-review/).
 They join Laura DeCicco, Julia Gustavsen, Anna Krystalli, Mauro Lepore, Noam Ross, Maëlle Salmon, Emily Riederer, Adam Sparks, and Jeff Hollister . rOpenSci has been running a rigorous and collegial software peer review system since 2015.
 Editors [manage the review process](https://devguide.ropensci.org/editorguide.html), performing initial package checks, identifying reviewers, and moderating the process until the package is accepted by reviewers as part of rOpenSci's [software suite](https://ropensci.org/packages/).
 To address the scope and volume of packages submitted for review, it's critical that we have a team of editors with complementary expertise.
-Beatriz brings here ...
-Margaret is know for / works hard at ...
+Beatriz brings her experiences in environmental science and active community engagement.
+Margaret improves open data science and software development practices at the US Government's National Oceanic and Atmospheric Administration (NOAA).

 Meet our new editors!